razan-aboushi/Releans_Task_Project/README.md

    - Open the project in your preferred code editor as VS code.

    - Open a terminal and navigate to the project directory :
-   + For frontend " cd frontend ".
+   +  frontend " cd frontend ".

    - Install the dependencies in each directory of the project by use "npm install".